Maddious/RiTA-DiscordBot/README.md

   * **`!t settings updatedb`**
   * **`!t settings dbfix`**
   * **`!t embed on`** or **`!t embed off`** (value of the translation style)
 ------

 ## <a name="local"></a>Running Rita Locally

-*The bot can also be run locally without Heroku.
+*The bot can also be run locally on a device.
 The local setup requires more steps since the database needs to be setup and the development tools need be installed.
-Please note that for the bot to continue running 24/7 the process of `node src/bot.js` should always remain online and thus your PC/hosting device must remain online too*
+Please note that for the bot to continue running 24/7, the process of `node src/bot.js` should always remain online and thus your PC/hosting device must remain online too*

 #### 1. Create a local database
 Any Database that runs with [SQL Sequelize](https://sequelize.org/master/) can be used.
 My recommendation is to use the [SQL Lite](https://www.sqlite.org/index.html) database since the setup is fast and access is easy.
 Copy the connection details to the database for the next step.
 Example: The connection to a sqlite database with the name *`database.db`* stored at the same level of this README file would be *`./database.db`*.